catherinetucker/code-examples/README.md

 # code-examples
-Excamples of code for Mapbox
+Examples of code for Mapbox